 Dear Caring Parent,

 We all have pretty much learned that we use positive words when doing affirmations.
-But, we also all have days when we don’t quite feel the power of our affirmations, right?
+But, we also all have days when we don’t quite feel the power of positivity, right?
 So wouldn’t it be nice if there was more than one way to ‘speak to’ our affirmations so they can better speak to us?
 Well, there is!
-I learned it through Natalie Ledwell.
-It’s a releasing, calming and energizing process.
-Here’s my take on it, adapted specifically for parenting.
+I started my learning about this through Natalie Ledwell at Mind Movies.
+Here’s what I’ve come to, specifically for parenting.
+It’s a releasing, calming and energizing process

 Start your affirmation process with the down and dirty.
 List out all the things you don’t like about the current situation.
 For instance, I used to struggle with getting my daughter out the door on time in the morning and it would always end in me being annoyed and unpleasant.
 I wanted to change that so that mornings could be more pleasant.
-I listed out everything I didn’t like about the current situation:
+So I started with listing out everything I didn’t like about the current situation.
+I:

 Some of my lists are longer than that!

 Identify why each of those are important to you.
-Here’s my list:
+Here’s my list.
+I:

-- I don’t like having to rush – rushing gets me tense and distracted, not to mention unpleasant
+- dislike having to rush – rushing gets me tense and distracted, not to mention unpleasant

-- I don’t like the guilt I feel because I got so annoyed – it stays with me during the day and dampens my mood, starts the school day with stress for my daughter
+- don’t like the guilt I feel because I get so annoyed – it stays with me during the day and dampens my mood, starts the school day with stress for my daughter

-- I don’t like being late – people count on you being there when you said you were going to be there
+- have to much tension about being late – people count on you being there when you said you were going to be there

 Next, list what you’d like and what is important about it.
 When I listed what I’d like, it kinda spilled right out of what is important in the above:

-- I want calm and upbeat mornings (see how that falls right out of WHY THIS is IMPORTANT TO ME above?) – fuels me, home feeling
+- My desire is for calm and upbeat mornings (see how that falls right out of WHY THIS is IMPORTANT TO ME above?) – fuels me, home feeling

 - I want to get out the door knowing I have everything with me – more organized, not feeling like I am always scrambling